shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/ionic.md

         <ol>
             <li>@State decorator defines our internal state.
 Here "count" is a number with default to 1.</li>
             <li>In the render function we can access "count" using "this" DOT "count" the same way we access Props</li>
-            <li>We have access to life cycle events such as "componentDidLoad" to start our counter.
+            <li>We have access to life cycle events such as "componentDidLoad", "componentDidUnload" and many others to start our counter when needed.
+Here we launch the timer when the component mounted in the DOM.
 Every seconds this.count reference changes and the component rerenders</li>
         </ol>
     </aside>
 </section>